1946 Alabama Crimson Tide football team: Boston College

 Against the Boston College Eagles, Alabama lost 13–7 in what was the first game ever played by the Crimson Tide in New England.
 After a scoreless first quarter, each team scored second-quarter touchdowns.
 The Eagles scored first on a one-yard James Benedetto run and Alabama responded with a 38-yard Harry Gilmer pass to Ted Cook to make the halftime score 7–7.
 Boston then scored the game-winning touchdown early in the final period on a 39-yard Maurice Poissant run.
-The loss brought Alabama's all-time record against Boston College to 1–1.
-In addition to being their first game played in New England, this game also marked the first time that an Alabama squad traveled to an away game by way of airplane.
+The game marked the first time that an Alabama squad traveled to an away game by way of airplane.